Sivagopinathreddy-Vinta/QtTask/README.md

 # ImageMetaDataViewer Application

 This application is a simple image processing tool built using Qt.
-It allows users to interact with images in getting meta data for the image, facilitated by the `ImageProcessor` class.
+It allows users to interact with images in getting meta data for the image, facilitated by the `ImageMetaDataViewer` class.

 ## Overview

 The application is structured around Qt's QML and C++ integration, allowing for a responsive and intuitive UI.
-The `ImageProcessor` class is exposed to QML, enabling direct interaction with images through the UI.
+The `ImageMetaDataViewer` class is exposed to QML, enabling direct interaction with images through the UI.